influxdata/docs-v2/content/influxdb/cloud-serverless/query-data/sql/execute-queries/data-explorer.md

 <!--Need a screenshot of the SQL builder with a pretty graph-->

-Query using saved scripts or the SQL builder, or by manually editing the query.
+Query using saved scripts, the SQL builder, or by manually editing the query.
 Choose between **visualization types** for your query.

 ## Query data with SQL and the Data Explorer